docker/docs/install_upgrade_spec.md

 * Swarm manager and docker proxy may fold into one component, but this shouldn't fundamentally change the flow
 * We'll "own" two internal root CAs for orca/swarm to provide access control
     * Set up so that certs can be replaced post v1
-    * We'll store the certs in a host volume mount
+    * We'll store the certs in a named volume
     * The volume could be swapped out for a keywhiz volume mount in the future (unclear if we can write to it though...)
     * Laying the groundwork of a central CA for our managed swarm will enable keywhiz for secret management post v1
 * Installation logic should be idempotent, and not clobber any pertinent state unless the user asks us to